Aiven-Open/journalpump/README.rst

 General notes
 =============

-If correctly installed, kafkajournalpump comes with a single executable, ``kafkajournalpump`` that takes as an argument the path to kafkajournalpump's JSON configuration file.
+If correctly installed, journalpump comes with a single executable, ``journalpump`` that takes as an argument the path to journalpump's JSON configuration file.

-``kafkajournalpump`` is the main process that should be run under systemd or supervisord.
+``journalpump`` is the main process that should be run under systemd or supervisord.

-While kafkajournalpump is running it may be useful to read the JSON state file that will be created  as ``kafkajournalpump_state.json`` to the current working directory..
-The JSON state file is human readable and should give an understandable description of the current state of the kafkajournalpump.
+While journalpump is running it may be useful to read the JSON state file that will be created  as ``journalpump_state.json`` to the current working directory..
+The JSON state file is human readable and should give an understandable description of the current state of the journalpump.

 Configuration keys